CEOL N10 (Denon SC-N10 speakers included)

 Explore our expert advice below - or watch the video above - to help guide you through making your mini hi-fi purchase.
 We explain how much you are likely to spend on a new mini hi-fi system, what features to look out for, and how you can use your mini hi-fi to boost your TV's sound, as well as enjoy music, podcasts and the radio.

 Mini hi-fi models vary massively in price, from sub-£100 to more than £500.
 If you're looking for a system packed full of features with fantastic sound quality, these models come at a premium.
 But if you're after something a little more simple, you can look after your wallet without scrimping on sound.
-Our Best Buys always deliver a great listening experience and start at £170.
+We have Great Value models that deliver a great listening experience and start at £149.

 Mini hi-fi systems generally fall into two categories: a main unit with separate speakers, or an all-in-one device with speakers built in.
 Both options have their advantages, offering you different things depending on your needs.
 When looking at a system with separate speakers, make sure you know whether speakers are included in the price, as this is not always the case.

 There are a multitude of different features available for playing back your music and listening to the radio.
 Below we outline the main options, so you can make sure you find a mini hi-fi system that suits your needs.

 CD player It’s less common than it once was, but most mini hi-fi systems will have a CD player, and some can even hold up to 10 discs at once.

 This allows you to record music, radio programmes and podcasts on to the mini hi-fi system’s hard disk.
 If you’ve got an extensive CD collection, it’s certainly worth considering, as you could potentially digitise your CD collection.
 For example, a mini hi-fi with 4GB of internal storage can save approximately 600 songs, which you can then transfer on to a computer, tablet or smartphone.